 2. Why are people buying it?

-Getting a similar product that avoids causing suffering for animals has become a stronger appeal, especially for younger people in nations such as the U.S. and the U.K. Sales of meat alternatives have soared partly on the back of environmental worries about the real thing (though also because of health concerns) and investors including Microsoft co-founder Bill Gates have put their money into developing such products.
+Getting a similar product that avoids causing suffering for animals has become a stronger appeal, especially for younger people in nations such as the U.S. and the U.K. Sales of meat alternatives have soared partly on the back of environmental worries about the real thing (though also because of health concerns).
+Vegan seafood is also catching on.
+Investors including Microsoft co-founder Bill Gates have put their money into developing such products.

 3. Are people buying vegan leather?